mohasarfi/MobileRobot/README.md

 - Localization.py # The localization model based on EKF, UKF, and Particle Filter
 - mapping.py # The mapping model.
 Ideally, it should be SLAM
 - MotionPlanning.py # The motion planning model.
 It should include the path planning and trajectory planning
 - control.py # The control model.
-It should include the PID controller, MPC, and LQR
+It should include the PID controller, MPC, and LQR.
+Consider Integral Backstepping
 - Exploration.py # The exploration model.
 It should include the frontier-based exploration and information gain-based exploration
 - TaskAllocation.py # The task allocation model.
 It should include the auction-based task allocation and the market-based task allocation
 - main.py # The main file that runs the simulation